 A common feature of micro blog platforms is the hashtag group.
 Hashtags “#” placed in front of keywords group posts according to the keyword.
 Hashtags denotes topics.
 Popular hashtags are known as trending topics.

 Social code of short blog posts.
 Rules users follow in the peer groups they are in.
 Business personal, social.

 Rants are common.
 Emotional opinion of a user that attacks an issue.
 Celebrities rant about something that bothers them.
-Regular users have been known to rant against people, places, and things.
+Regular users are known to rant about people, places, and things.